Aeonium 'Chanel' is a striking variegated plant that resembles the hybrid sold as Aeonium 'Lina', but its leaves have a narrower green inner portion.

 Origin

-The origin and parentage of Aeonium 'Chanel' is uncertain.
+The origin and parentage of Aeonium 'Chanel' are uncertain.
 It is believed to be a variegated form of Aeonium 'Cornish Rose'.

 Description

 Aeonium 'Chanel' is a succulent subshrub with short branches that end in stunning rosettes of variegated leaves.
 It can grow up to 12 inches (30 cm) tall.
-The leaves are spoon-shaped and have a soft, pointed tip and short cilia along the margins.
+The leaves are spoon-shaped, with a soft, pointed tip and short cilia along their margins.
 Their colors change depending on the season, from green with a cream and reddish outer portion in winter to deep burgundy with a red outer portion in summer.

 Flowering has not been observed to date.